The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Bias on for Gaussian foregrounds and pipeline B

-We know this bias is directly related to the NILC weights that mix the frequency maps (Equation~\ref{eq:nilc_weights}).
+We know this bias is directly related to the NILC weights that mix the frequency maps (Eq.~\ref{eq:nilc_weights}).
 The weights are calculated directly from the frequency-frequency covariance matrix, which in turn is calculated from the input frequency maps themselves.
 If, for instance, we wish to test if the weights calculated with the simulations including Gaussian foregrounds are incorrect, we can do the cross check by using other weights to mix those same frequency maps.
-We take the NILC weights calculated for the simulations with \dzsz{} foregrounds (shown in Figure~\ref{fig:pipelineB_foreground_bias}) and use them to mix the frequency maps that include the Gaussian foregrounds.
+We take the NILC weights calculated for the simulations with \dzsz{} foregrounds (shown in Fig.~\ref{fig:pipelineB_foreground_bias}) and use them to mix the frequency maps that include the Gaussian foregrounds.
 In this case, the mean best fit is $r=-0.0001 \pm 0.0026$, which is comparable to $r = -0.0005 \pm 0.0028$ for the simulations including \dzsz{} foregrounds (shown in Table~\ref{tab:r_fiducial_results}).

 Any incorrect weights must originate from the NILC covariance matrix.
 The combination of directly calculating the covariance matrix over maps that have inhomogeneous noise and Gaussian foregrounds creates the observed bias.
-We can alleviate this problem by spatially constraining the hits mask (Figure~\ref{fig:mask}) to a more homogeneous area, where the noise map realization will also be more homogeneous.
-The mask we use to do this is shown in Figure~\ref{fig:pipelineB_foreground_bias} (right panel).
-This mask has a smaller sky fraction than the fiducial mask we use, and therefore a price is paid in the form of a greater uncertainty in the measurement of $r$.
+We can alleviate this problem by spatially constraining the hits mask (Fig.~\ref{fig:mask}) to a more homogeneous area, where the noise map realization will also be more homogeneous.
+The mask we use to do this is shown in Fig.~\ref{fig:pipelineB_foreground_bias} (right panel).
+This custom mask has a smaller sky fraction than the fiducial analysis mask, which increases the statistical uncertainty on the inferred value of $r$.
 The measurements using this more constrained and more homogeneous mask are marked with a $^{\dagger}$ in Table~\ref{tab:r_fiducial_results}.